How gas prices have changed in Sioux City in the last week

 #3.
 Virginia: $0.162

-You may also like: Where people in Sioux City are moving to most
+You may also like: Cities with the most expensive homes in Sioux City metro area